FACEBOOK TWITTER INSTAGRAM YOUTUBE PINTEREST PINTEREST

 7

 Is the Nintendo Switch really winding down?
 The amount of remakes would suggest so, but almost half of my Top-10 are exclusive to it.
 Mario got some good outings with Super Mario Wonder () being an inventive entry to the 2D side-scroller side while the Super Mario RPG (★★) remake took care of the role-playing side.
 After a series of copycats that were the New Super Mario Bros series, Wonder marks a chaotic change in direction that's entirely welcome.
-In some ways, it's a similar direction to Mickey Mouse with Disney's newest shorts giving their famed mascot some manic energy.
+In some ways, it's a similar direction that Disney took with Mickey Mouse and his newest shorts.
+Both give their famed clean-cut mascot some manic energy.
 Mario, with his trippy powerups and new elephant transformation, can now go to some surprising places while still keeping the tight platforming the series is known for.
-I wouldn't say it's quite as revelatory as Odyssey's shake-up of the 3D games, but it's exceptional nonetheless.
+I wouldn't say it's quite as revelatory as Odyssey's shake-up of the 3D games, but it's a good entry nonetheless.

 6